The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: The generalized overlap reduction function for the advanced LIGO-LIGO cross-correlation

-can be used, where $\overrightarrow{r}_{12}$ is the distance between the two detectors and $H_{i}(f)$ the angular pattern of the $i$ detector ($i=1,2$) \cite{key-16,key-22,key-33} In literature, the low frequencies approximation angular pattern (\ref{eq: risposta totale approssimata}) has been used in the computation of the overlap reduction functions for stochastic backgrounds of SGWs \cite{key-16,key-33}.
-Now, the analysis will be improved with the aid of the frequency dependent angular pattern (\ref{eq: risposta totale 2}).
-Putting the origin of the coordinate system in the LIGO site in Hanford it is
+where $\overrightarrow{r}_{12}$ is the distance between the two detectors and $H_{i}(f)$ the angular pattern of the $i$ detector ($i=1,2$).
+In the literature, the low-frequency approximated angular pattern (\ref{eq: risposta totale approssimata}) has been used in the computation of the overlap reduction functions for stochastic backgrounds of relic SGWs, see \cite{key-12} and references within.
+Actually, the analysis can be improved with the aid of the frequency dependent angular pattern (\ref{eq: risposta totale 2}).
+By putting the origin of the coordinate system in the LIGO site in Hanford we write ($\omega=2\pi f$) where $\theta_{1}=-28.64^{0}$, $\phi_{1}=71.2^{0}$, $L=4Km$ and